nkahe/zsh/README.md

 - snippets/ - Different snippets.
 Some are Zinit specs for external snippet.
   - titles.zsh *
   - prezto.zsh - Specs for used Prezto modules.
+  - *.sh - Snippets that can be sourced from Bash too.
 - completions/ - Additional locally added completions.

 > [!NOTE]